'There is no room to put these bodies,' Alabama health official says as Covid-19 deaths climb – KION546

 The treatment Actemra was granted emergency use authorization by the US Food and Drug Administration in June to treat those with Covid-19.
 The medication reduces inflammation that can make patients sicker.
 It is regularly used for those with rheumatoid arthritis, yet Genentech, the company that makes Actemra, doesn’t have enough for everyone who needs it.

-Last week, the company said that demand for the drug went up more than 400% beyond pre-Covid-19 levels in a span of two weeks.
+Last week, the company said demand for the drug went up more than 400% beyond pre-Covid-19 levels, in a span of two weeks.
 Supplies of several dose levels of the medicine have been out of stock in the US since last Monday.

 On Thursday, Genentech told customers it’s “working as urgently as possible to expedite replenishments and increase manufacturing capacity and supply wherever possible.”